 Usually, the latency period for asbestos-caused diseases lasts between 10 to 40 years.
 Consequently, the average age of people diagnosed with pleural mesothelioma is 72 (though rates of mesothelioma are rising among people under 65).
 This typically includes retired workers and veterans.

 Many asbestos-related illnesses cause painful health complications.
 Sometimes, growing tumors make it too difficult to work or take care of the usual responsibilities.
-Treatment is the best option for pain relief.
+Treatment at an accredited cancer center is the best option for pain relief.

 Signs of asbestos poisoning may not show any symptoms for years or decades after asbestos exposure.
 In most cases, asbestos poisoning symptoms depend on the location of the damage.
 For example, pleural mesotheliomas in the chest often cause shortness of breath.
 Meanwhile, peritoneal mesotheliomas in the abdomen usually cause swelling of the gut.